 For a class at UT to satisfy the Global Cultures Flag, it must meet the following definition:

 - At least one-third of the course grade must be based on content dealing with in-depth examination of the broader cultural context and perspectives of one or more non-U.S. communities, countries, or coherent regional groupings of countries, past or present.

 What is a Global Cultures Flag class like?

 Global Cultures courses are taught in departments all over campus, both at the upper- and lower-division levels, and cover a wide variety of topics.
-For example, a Global Cultures class might focus on Latin American government, ancient Chinese poetry, or European architecture.
-No matter the topic, all Global Cultures classes must meet the following requirement:

 Each instructor will use the Global Cultures requirement in unique ways to enhance the class.
-You might be asked to study primary sources from non-U.S. communities, examine the impacts of globalization, or conduct research on a city or country outside the U.S. Any such activities are designed to help you master course content while deepening your appreciation for the variety of lived experiences around the world.
+You might be asked to study primary sources from non-U.S. communities, examine the impacts of globalization, or conduct research on a city or country outside the U.S. These activities are designed to help you master course content while deepening your appreciation for the variety of lived experiences around the world.